onehippo/ckeditor/README.md

 property of the `package.json.` If the external plugin does not contain a (valid) `package.json` file then you need to fork the github repository under the onehippo github group and add the `package.json` yourself.

+Make sure to copy the plugin code from `node_modules/` to `plugins/` in `dev/builder/build.sh`.
+Add the plugin to the configuration of the Maven clean plugin in `pom.xml` so the copied sources will be cleaned too.

 ### Updating an external plugin